overhangio/tutor/README.md

 ### Logging

-To view the logs from all containers:
+To view the logs from all containers use the [`docker-compose logs`](https://docs.docker.com/compose/reference/logs/) command:

     docker-compose logs -f

 To view the logs from just one container, for instance the web server:

+    docker-compose logs -f nginx

+The last commands produce the logs since the creation of the containers, which can be a lot.
+Similar to a `tail -f`, you can run:

-    docker-compose logs -f
+    docker-compose logs --tail=0 -f

-### Development
+### Debugging

 Open a bash in the lms: